 The humble box hedge has disappeared somewhat falling out of vogue with most gardeners these days.
 The reason for its demise is threefold; maintenance, maintenance and maintenance.
-In our ever burgeoning busy world finding time to grow and maintain a box hedge is fast becoming a relic of the ‘golden years’.
+In our ever busy world finding time to grow, and maintain, a box hedge is challenging.

 However, while a parterre garden recognising its baroque forefathers may not be your style a box hedge could still play a part in your garden.
 Unless you have the time, formal garden structures are becoming less popular but adding a hedge can semi-formalise your yard without demanding too much effort.